 To explore this opportunity further, the Alliance has commissioned a new product to identify the factors that must be in place to enable NDBs to effectively support subnational governments with the development of climate-smart infrastructure and in achieving their climate objectives.
 This includes an evaluation of the demand side of green urban infrastructure financing, including hard and soft barriers for cities to access finance from NDBs, and the supply side barriers and opportunities that NDBs face in financing green urban infrastructure.

 Based on first-hand interviews with NDBs and cities, the result is a conceptual model of 12 maturity dimensions along four parameters – strategic, financial, business, and operational.
-This session will present this new work and will bring together experts to discuss these issues, including:
+This session presented this new work and brought together experts to discuss these issues, including:

 Event Opening and Closing: Kristiina Yang, Project Coordinator, CPI / Cities Climate Finance Leadership Alliance